Programs

 11:00 Outside play

-11:30 Morning children go home, full day children stay, Outside play
+11:30 Morning children go home, full-day children stay, Outside play

 12:30 They take turns clearing their place and washing their dishes (we put them in the dishwasher later).
 Outside play

-1:00 Afternoon class with a long story, circle time followed by small group lessons kindergarten preparation and individual work time or outside play.
+1:00 Afternoon class with a long story, circle time followed by small group lessons kindergarten preparation, and individual work time or outside play.

 The children love having a place of their own to care for, and their classroom is just for them!
-They have small chairs, small utensils to clean up with, fun things set up for them to do within a consistent structure they can count on.
+They have small chairs, small utensils to clean up with, and fun things set up for them to do within a consistent structure they can count on.
 They love it here!